The Winter Speaker Series

 Over two decades of great gardening advice

-The lecture series features eight knowledgeable gardeners, authors and subject matter experts sharing their expertise on a variety of gardening subjects.
+The lecture series sponsored by the Snohomish County Master Gardener Foundation features eight knowledgeable gardeners, authors and subject matter experts sharing their expertise on a variety of gardening subjects.
 The presenters are chosen by their intriguing topics, educational value and entertainment.
 Doors open at 9:00 am.

 The lecture begins at 9:30am – 11:30am, it is located in the Weyerhaeuser Room at the Everett Train Station.